Weelie92/git-course/README.md

 #
 # Note that empty commits are commented out
 ```
-The fixup commit is automatically moved to where it is supposed to be.
+The fixup commit is automagically moved to where it is supposed to be.
 As this is the case, we don't have to
 do any changes.
 We can simply close/exit the editor, and the rebase will take place, squashing the two commits,
 using the commit message of `9c539f8 - A commit`.